Alfred Nuttall Memorial Kindergarten has a responsibility and commitment to ensure a safe place for children to play and learn.

 Relationships with children

 Educators aim to assist children to develop the skills, dispositions and understandings they need to interact positively with others, supporting each child to develop positive, respectful strategies to negotiate their rights in relation to the rights of others.
 Educators focus on helping children to learn about their roles and responsibilities to themselves and others.
-Alfred Nuttall Memorial Kindergarten provides children with opportunities to experience the value of collaboration and teamwork.
+ANMK provides children with opportunities to experience the value of collaboration and teamwork.

 Collaborative relationships with families and communities